Centre for Collective Trauma invites you to a one day CPD workshop:

 The workshop will make use of Jelena’s lived experience as a bereaved 9/11 family member and psychotherapist involved in design and delivery of several post-disaster programmes, most recently the Manchester Attack Support Group Programme.

-Teachings of psychosynthesis, creative art forms and myth will be used throughout the workshop.
+Teachings drawn from psychosynthesis, creative art forms and myth will be used throughout the workshop.

 We will attempt to deepen our understanding of the relationship between collective and individual trauma and how to best use our therapeutic skills to help those who suffered a disaster.